irrationalBI/Dissertation/README.md

 https://github.com/TommyZihao/Label2Everything

 The actual training code is not included in this repository, but you can find the complete code in the linked projects.
 To replicate the experiments, simply copy the provided configuration files into the respective training code directories.

+Specifically, `MMSegmentation` is the semantic segmentation toolbox, `MMSegmentation_Tutorials` is the tutorial for using this toolbox, and `Label2Everything` is the dataset-related tools provided by the author of MMSegmentation_Tutorials.
+By applying the tutorial of MMSegmentation_Tutorials to the WHU Building Dataset and directly overwriting it with the file we provide when setting the corresponding configuration file, you can approximately reproduce the model training process.

 ### 3. Semantic Segmentation and Preprocessing for Clustering